Best Grass For Goats (Beginner guide)

 However: It is relatively high in fiber, which could affect the goat’s digestibility and palatability.

-So moderated alfalfa grass will be best for the goat diet.
+Note: moderated alfalfa grass will be best for the goat diet.

 Vitamins